wp-plugins/securemoz-security-audit/readme.txt

 ### Want More?
 Go Pro (SecureMoz Pro Features)

 * Security Audit SCAN website files and folders with no monthly limit.
-* Malware & Viruses Scanner Scan Your website up to 40 times a month.
+* Malware & Viruses Scanner Scan Your website up to 45 times a month.
-* Settings tab PHP Control your htaccess from SecureMoz Window.
+* Settings tab PHP Control your .htaccess from SecureMoz Window.
-* Database tab Email backups to your inbox.
+* Database tab Set Email backups to your inbox.
-* Database tab Scheduled backups.
+* Database tab Set Scheduled backups.
 * Configuration tab Generate New Security Keys.
 * Configuration tab Prevent inside directories from public browsing.
 * Find more details on our video guide